Subscribe to Salvage and receive two print issues per year, plus digital access including audio and back issue PDFs

 In truth, neither the demand-side (secular stagnation) nor the supply-side (technological slowdown) explanations hold over the longer term.
 The major result of the increasing statification of the process of economic development is increasing levels of indeterminacy over the rate of growth for any given unit of capital (or a whole national economy, or indeed the entire global economy).
 The world’s largest economy, the US, can exploit its dominant position, and particularly the status of the dollar as the world’s primary reserve currency, to reflate its economy through massive tax cuts, ultra-loose monetary policy, and an astronomical deficit.
 This was the basis for the Trump boom over the last few years, following a pattern established by Republican Presidents since Reagan.
 But this is growth dependent on a political intervention, and a specific constellation of political institutions that can make it occur.

 Short-term boosts to growth can be won through state action; for the system as a whole, beset by rising costs and competition, the ratchet of state intervention turns the system towards a slowdown.
-Rent-seeking, through private monopoly, or by capturing the state, or both, can be good for an individual unit of capital: if it generalises, it is bad for capitalism in general.
+Rent-seeking, through private monopoly or by capturing the state (or both) can be good for an individual unit of capital; if it generalises, it is bad for capitalism in general.
 And whilst control of the labour process is fundamental to the operation of capital, forming the basic condition to generate profits, if the costs of achieving that control are rising – in, for example, conditions of rising environmental instability – they can come at the expense of gains in productivity.

 This long-range perspective creates two challenges for the Left.
 First, to recognise that the state is increasingly entangled with private capital in a way that might benefit capital-in-general, but is more likely to benefit specific types of capital or even specific firms.
 This is ‘state capture’ in action.
 As we are seeing in Britain, conventional politics, in these conditions, can degenerate into squabbles between (at best) different fractions of a ruling elite – as in the continual bickering inside the Tory Party, with the winners and their hangers-on getting their noses in the trough.
 Ideological disputes about the best course for capital-in-general are present, but somewhat secondary to the court politics.

 The second challenge is that the difficulties in sustaining accumulation that pushed states and capital closer together also reduces the ability of labour and labour movements to capture any part of that surplus for its own purposes.
-Lower growth means less space to win the sorts of advances most associated with the rise modern labour movements: public healthcare, education, welfare states.
-At the same time the growing entanglement of the state with capital, without reference to labour movements, means that states increasingly become creatures of capital – of narrow business interests – far more than arbiters of the social good and keepers of some social peace.
+Lower growth means less space to win the sorts of advances most associated with the rise of modern labour movements: public healthcare, education, welfare states.
+At the same time, the growing entanglement of the state with capital, without reference to labour movements, means that states increasingly become creatures of capital – of narrow business interests – far more than arbiters of the social good and keepers of some social peace.
 This is crony capitalism, and a rentier state.

 Productivity and work